 Prof. Maree has authored or coauthored 115+ peerreviewed articles and 65 books/ book chapters on career counselling, research and related topics since 2009.
 He has read keynote papers at 25+ international conferences and at 25+ national conferences.
 Over the past seven years, he often spends time as a visiting professor at various universities.

-We invited professor Maree to discuss with us his search of career counselling for all and especially his experiences of indigenising career (construction) counselling in developing country contexts.
+We invited professor Maree to discuss with us his search of career counselling for all and especially his experiences of indigenising career (construction) counselling in the contexts of Global South countries.